 It has just about everything a professional working in photo and/or video, or really any of the graphic arts, could want.
 Eizo monitors are really a promise of reliability, consistency and accuracy to the user.
 Using a monitor like this means you can be absolutely sure you're seeing exactly what you should be seeing; that your editing decisions are based on the correct display of your captures - in whatever context you're working.

 Perhaps you're a stills photographer working on fine art exhibition work - with images in AdobeRGB.
 Or you're a video editor mastering content for demanding clients needing HDR or Rec.2020 encoded content.
 It's really hard to imagine a professional imaging or video task this screen wouldn't handle very capably.

-It IS lacking 4k (and 24p and SDI) - and that IS unfortunate.
+It IS lacking 4k (and direct SDI inputs) - and that IS unfortunate.
 But that is a ultimately just a reflection of the realities of where 4K panel quality is right now.
 Eizo have, I think sensibly, chosen to focus on their key strengths - which are colour accuracy and image quality - rather than throwing more pixels of lesser quality into the mix.

 Put simply, this is the new monitor on my own personal desk because I consider it the most trustworthy, accurate screen I can find.
 I don't enjoy the price tag, but I do enjoy the exquisite colour accuracy and unmatched support from a truly wonderful company.

 The Eizo CG279X is available for order from Image Science now.
 Not only do you get Eizo's 5 year warranty, you get our own unmatched product-lifetime support.
 Any question you should care to ask for the lifetime of the device, we'll always be happy to help.
 We have an excellent and very long standing relationship with Eizo, so you can rest assured that not only will you get a top-class machine, but you'll also have the support you need to take full advantage of it.

 Very helpful friendly service.
 No problem is too big.